Lithium VS. Alkaline Batteries: A Comprehensive Comparison

 Long Shelf Life

-Compared to some other types of batteries, alkaline batteries have a relatively long shelf life.
+Compared to other types of batteries, alkaline batteries have a relatively long shelf life.
 Users can store them for extended periods without experiencing significant power loss.

 Stable Voltage Output